 No longer was this just an incident that could be excused as giving a lacking presiding judge who needed a chance to shine.
 With so many associate judges speaking out and banding together, there was now reason to bring in Sung Gong Choong for investigation.
 This is exactly what the judiciary does.
 After announcing the cancelling of Park Cha Oh Reum’s disciplinary hearing, Sung Gong Choong is informed that a disciplinary hearing is set for him.

 Yes!
-Sung Gong Choong gets what he deserves, Min Yong Joon is arrested.
+Sung Gong Choong gets what he deserves, Min Yong Joon is made to face his crimes.
 Park Cha Oh Reum wins.
 Justice is served!
 So satisfying!

 Han Se Sang resigns